machspec/time_cards/README.md

 ### Current GUI:
 ![Current GUI](../media/gui.jpg)

 After entering quantities, details, and operations, clicking the "Export Cards" button will open the resulting time cards in PDF format.
-This PDF file is saved to `time_cards/output/[job number]-[time of export]`.
+This PDF file is saved to `Time Card Generator/output/[job number]-[time of export]`.

 ### On the Front
 ![Reference Template](../media/card_front.jpg)